daattali/shinycssloaders/README.md

 [![CRAN](http://www.r-pkg.org/badges/version/shinycssloaders)](https://cran.r-project.org/package=shinycssloaders)
 [![Travis build status](https://travis-ci.org/daattali/shinycssloaders.svg?branch=master)](https://travis-ci.org/daattali/shinycssloaders)

 When a Shiny output (such as a plot, table, map, etc.) is recalculating, it remains visible but gets greyed out.
-Using {shinycssloaders}, you can add a loading animation ("spinner") to outputs instead.
+Using {shinycssloaders}, you can add a loading animation ("spinner") to outputs instead of greying them out.
 By wrapping a Shiny output in `withSpinner()`, a spinner will automatically appear while the output is recalculating.

 You can choose from one of 8 built-in animation types, and customize the colour/size.
 You can also use your own image instead of the built-in animations.
 See the [demo Shiny app](https://daattali.com/shiny/shinycssloaders-demo) online for examples.